melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab09/README.md

-# Lab X
+# Lab 09

-> Edit this file and describe in a few words what you've done in this lab.
+> In this lab I learned how divide and conquer works, and we also implemented an algorithm using this technique, more specific, we implemented a merge sort algorithm.